 We’ve designed this product to be a direct substitute for the factory fill and it blended specifically for use in GM trucks but it may be used in Ford, and Chrysler trucks as well.
 We’ve custom-blended this fully synthetic product to contain the right mixture of additives and modifiers to address the proper lubrication of internal components, address the friction components properly and reduce driveline “clunk” by properly lubricating the spline.

-This product is a cost-effective alternative to the Auto Trak II that’s specified by GM and is suitable for both automatic and manual applications.
+This product is a premium alternative to other fluids specified by GM and is suitable for both push button and floor shift applications.
 Merchant Automotive has even conveniently sized this container at 2 quarts (the typical factory fill requirement) to prevent overfilling!

 Specs: